 2. Pressure cook with 1 & ½ cups of water and salt for 4 whistles.

-3. Meanwhile, Powder jaggery, cardamom, roast cashew nuts in a tsp of ghee until golden and keep things ready.
+3. Meanwhile, Powder jaggery, cardamom, roast cashew nuts in a teaspoon of ghee until golden and keep things ready.

 4. Once the rice, dal is done, open the pressure cooker and mash is slightly.
 Add powdered jaggery and a cup (or as needed) of water.
 Mix, dissolve jaggery and boil for 4 minutes.